Skip to content

 Startup

 Every FLAME analysis starts by connecting itself to the other components of the flame platform and starting an Analysis REST-API.
-All of this is done simply by instancing a FlameSDK object (optionally you may set the silent parameter to suppress automatic system outputs therein).
+All of this is done simply by instancing a FlameSDK object.

 python